 The exhibition featured Congo's most important and rare animals in habitat groups of the four major ecological environments in the Congo: the Southern and Northern Savannah, and the Central and Eastern Forest-Savannah.
 The animals were placed against a background of large photomontages, enlivened with jungly plants to simulate their wildlife habitat.

 The taxidermist company, Rowland Ward Ltd. of London, one of the leading taxidermists of his day, supplied mountings to museums all over the world, including the Museum of Tervuren.
 The giant Kasai elephant is one of a number of large mammals which were mounted by Rowland Ward Ltd. for the Brussels World's Fair.
 Its unbelievable life-like qualities, an example of Ward's superb taxidermy work, never fails to mesmerize the onlooker.

 Documents, photos and a collection of letters between Ward and the Museum can be found at the Museum's Archives, such as Ward's detailed instructions for proper field care, agreed purchase orders and letters of transactions between Ward and the different keepers, giving prices and showing precisely the kinds of specimens Ward was producing.

-When the World's Fair closed on 19 October 1958, the animals transffered to the Royal Museum for Central Africa's permanent exhibition.
+When the World's Fair closed on 19 October 1958, the animals transferred to the Royal Museum for Central Africa collection.
 As part of the museum's exhibit modernization program a series of natural history dioramas were created, presenting the taxidermied specimens in an illusionary wildlife habitat arranged according to the geographical origin of the animals.